 In this short video you will learn how to request materials from other libraries through Interlibrary Loan, also known as ILL.

-Although the Sacred Heart University library has many print and electronic materials for you to use, you may come across a book or journal article to which we do not have access.
+Although Sacred Heart University Library provides access to many print and electronic materials to the Sacred Heart community, you may come across a book or journal article that we do not have in our collection.
 Fortunately, the ILL system allows you to request materials from libraries around the world.

 Sign in using your SHU username and password.